Feature Map Transform Coding for Energy-Efficient CNN Inference

 \section{Related work}

-Low-precision representation of and arithmetic operations on the weights and activations is a common means of reducing the computational complexity (on appropriate hardware, this typically results in the reduction of the energy footprint as well).
-It was demonstrated that in standard architectures quantization down to $16$ \cite{gupta2015deep} or even $8$ bits \cite{benoit_quant, lee2018quantization, yang2019swalp} per parameter is practically harmless.
-However, in order to avoid catastrophic accuracy degradation, further reduction of bitwidth requires non-trivial techniques \cite{mishra2017wrpn,ZhangYangYeECCV2018}, often with adverse impact on the training complexity.
-Lately, the quantization of weights and activations of neural networks to $2$ or even $1$ bits \cite{rastegari2016xnor,hubara_quant} attracted attention of many researchers.
-While the performance of binary (i.e., $1$-bit) neural networks still lags behind their full-precision counterparts \cite{ding2019regularizing,peng2019bdnn}, existing quantization methods allow $2-4$ bit quantization with a negligible impact on accuracy \cite{choi2018pact, choi2018bridging, dong2019hawq}.
+Low-precision representation of the weights and activations is a common means of reducing computational complexity.
+On appropriate hardware, this typically results in the reduction of the energy footprint as well.
+It has been demonstrated that in standard architectures quantization down to 16 \cite{gupta2015deep} or 8 bits \cite{benoit_quant, lee2018quantization, yang2019swalp} per parameter is practically harmless.
+However, further reduction of bitwidth requires non-trivial techniques \cite{mishra2017wrpn,ZhangYangYeECCV2018}, often with adverse impact on training complexity.
+Lately, the quantization of weights and activations of neural networks to 2 bits or even 1 \cite{rastegari2016xnor,hubara_quant} has attracted the attention of many researchers.
+While the performance of binary (i.e., 1-bit) neural networks still lags behind their full-precision counterparts \cite{ding2019regularizing,peng2019bdnn}, existing quantization methods allow 2-4 bit quantization with a negligible impact on accuracy \cite{choi2018pact, choi2018bridging, dong2019hawq}.